buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 Slave Filesystem Steps
 ----------------------

-Here are some buildsteps for manipulating the slave's filesystem.
+Here are some buildsteps for manipulating the worker's filesystem.

 .. bb:step:: FileExists